 Wylie hoped his voice sounded more stable than he felt, because he was freaking out.
 He wasn’t sure where the hell it had been hiding his entire life, but apparently there was still a lot of fear left in him.
 Now that Beck was safe, and he was alone with a wound that led straight to the morgue, Wylie had found a shit ton of terror.

 “Where are you?”
-The operator sounded bored, like it was a fucking walk in the park.
+The operator sounded bored, like it was a simple walk in the park.
 It would have pissed him off, but Wylie was too busy trying to remember where he was.

 He was robbing a house and didn’t even know the address?
 Fail.
 Total fail.